mahmdlaf84/gnetwork/gpang-network-v3.6/README.md

 ./scripts/gpang account mint --to alice --token AIA --amount 100000 ./scripts/gpang account stake --owner alice --amount 50000
 ```

+To promote a validator, stake the required AIA first and then register with `--role validator`.
+Registrations fail fast if the owner lacks the minimum bonded balance, ensuring validators always secure the chain with collateral.

 Deploy and exercise a smart contract: